jankeromnes/Gaudi-In-a-Day/README.md

 # Features

-The homepage will be a landing page for the user and will catch their eye with the mosaic background.
+The homepage is a landing page for the user this will catch their eye with a colourfull mosaic background.

-About: This section covers a little bit about Antoni Gaudi and a link to his Wikipedia webpage.
+About: This section covers a little bit about Antoni Gaudi and a link to his Wikipedia webpage if the user wishes to find out more about him.

 Contact: Is a section to ask for more information, speak to us or book the day.